ETCLabs/sACN/docs/pages/source_loss_behavior.md

 starts a source loss (network data loss) timer for both sources.

 The timer for Source 2 could easily expire first, in which case the receiver will for a brief time consider Source 1 to have taken over.
-This will result in a short flash of all of the DMX slots on that universe to full, before the source loss timer for Source 1 also expires.
+This will result in a short flash of all of the DMX levels on that universe to full, before the source loss timer for Source 1 also expires.

 To avoid this unwanted behavior, the algorithm is specified as follows: